markagreen/groundswell_indicators/accessibility/README.md

 #### 3a.
 Green space

-[Ordnance Survey's Open Green Space Layer](https://www.ordnancesurvey.co.uk/products/os-open-greenspace) resource was used to .
+[Ordnance Survey's Open Green Space Layer](https://www.ordnancesurvey.co.uk/products/os-open-greenspace) resource was used to capture the locations of green spaces.
+The resource covers Great Britain, although we subset only green spaces for Cheshire and Merseyside in our analysis here.

+The routing algorithm described below expects point locations.
+We therefore use the access points of each green space when estimating accessibility.
+Access points are the specific locations in which individuals can enter a green space (e.g., gate, road entry point)

+Using the data

 Files are stored in the folder `data/raw/osgsl`.

 ## Methods

-One can measure either the shortest distance or time from a household to any indicator of interest (e.g., nearest green space).
+The core methodology involves estimating the single source shortest path algorithm for every UPRN.
+We have found since developing the Access to Healthy Assets and Hazards resource that computing road network accessibility measures is cimputationally intensive.
+We have improved this methodology through using the GPU accelerated Python library `cugraph`, part of the [NVIDIA RAPIDS ecosystem](https://rapids.ai/).
+This has significantly reduced the computational time from days to hours or minutes (depending on the size of the dataset).

-To run the code, you will need access to GPU support (the larger, the better). .
-It takes roughly one hour to run the notebook once the roads have been pre-processed (this only needs to be done once, so it is therefore one hour per indicator).
+To run the code, you will need access to GPU support (the larger, the better).
+If you do not have access to a GPU, then I have created a jupyter notebook so that you can run the code in [Google Colab](https://colab.research.google.com/) which can provide you with free access to cloud GPU support (see `colab_nb.ipynb`).
+It takes roughly one hour to run the notebook using the premium Colab option and after the roads have been pre-processed (this only needs to be done once, so it is therefore one hour per indicator).
+The notebook includes how to set up Google Colab to run the repo.

+I have divided the specific details of how the methods work into two stages below.

-#### 1. Preprocessing
+### 1. Preprocessing

 A

-#### 2. Estimate routing
+#### 1a.
+Road network

 A

+#### 1b.
+Origins and destinations

+A

+### 2. Estimate routing

+A

+One can measure either the shortest distance or time from a household to any indicator of interest (e.g., nearest green space).
+Currently the code is set up to estimate the shortest time.
+If you want to change the output to record distance, please change the parts of the code that say "time_weighted" to "distance" (see).

 ## Examples of usage